Small-doge128/Slim-65-ANSI-Choc-keyboard-62-keys/README.md

 dimensions: 294 mm lenght and 91 mm width

-it has 49-1U keys, 2-1.5U keys, 2-1.75U keys, 2-2.25 and  1-6.25U key.It uses kailh choc switches and keycaps and i did add stabilizers in pcb so no extra plate needed.
+it has 49-1U keys, 2-1.5U keys, 2-1.75U keys, 2-2.25 and  1-6.25U key .
+It uses kailh choc switches and keycaps and i did add stabilizers in pcb so no extra plate needed.

 I created this becouse i wanted a keyboard that i would like and enjoy.
 It's going to be a massive upgrade from my scissor keyboard.
 I chose slim and 65% keyboard becouse i want it to be compact and light weight.
 I also like doing projects but this one is something else.